 What is it?
 35

 What is it?
-36Oxford Ragwort still grows in the old railway yard in Cookstown-it has persisted since the railway closed.Oxford Ragwort was spread by the transport system-mainly railways.
+36Oxford Ragwort still grows in the old railway yard in Cookstown-it has persisted since the railway closed.It was spread by the transport system-mainly railways.

-The plant began in UK began with a specimen from Mount Etna, replanted in Oxford University's gardens.
+The plant began in UK with a specimen from Mount Etna, replanted in Oxford University gardens.
 Seeds reached Oxford Railway Station railway station and the plant spread from there.
-The slipstream caused by trains carried the fluffy seeds far and wide along. railway lines and beyond -Tthe railway carried the plant to Cookstown.
+The slipstream caused by trains carried the fluffy seeds far and wide along. railway lines and beyond -the railway carried the plant to Cookstown.